NEW: A mourning march will be held Sunday in place of a planned opposition rally, Russian media reports

 A man like Nemtsov had many enemies, experts said.

-Nemtsov, 55, had been arrested several times in the past for speaking against Putin’s government.
+Nemtsov, 55, had been arrested several times for speaking against Putin’s government.

 The most recent arrests were in 2011 when he protested the results of parliamentary elections and in 2012 when tens of thousands protested against Putin.